daavidrgz/gtheme/README.md

 <br>

-First of all, you should clone this repo, run the installation script and follow the setup.
+First of all, you should clone this repo, run the installation script and follow the initial setup:

 ```console
 git clone https://github.com/daavidrgz/gtheme.git gtheme